>

 There are many scholarly works recounting the history of the Pentecostal revival at Azusa Street Mission in Los Angeles, California and how William J. Seymour, a black holiness preacher studied the theology of Charles Parham in Houston, Texas and took the message back to his church on Azusa Street in 1906.
 I will not go into all the details of that.
 However, one of the ground breaking books that I highly recommend is The Theological Roots of Pentecostalism, by Donald W. Dayton.
 Dayton shows clearly how the Pentecostal theology evolved from and out of the Wesleyan holiness movement, which itself was a spin off from John Wesley's original doctrine of entire sanctification.
 Phoebe Palmer, a Free Methodist pastor's wife, helped the evolution of the holiness movement when she advocated the view that entire sanctification could be claimed by faith rather than by years of tarrying and struggling against known sins.
 Of course there were other precursors to the movement earlier, including the Edward Irving movement away from orthodox Scottish Presbyterianism.

-In short, the Pentecostal movement was not necessarily a new apostolic movement supernaturally enabled by the Holy Spirit but was instead an evolution out of several different strands of Evangelical Christianity and the Second Great Awakening.
+In short, the Pentecostal movement was not necessarily a new apostolic movement supernaturally enabled by the Holy Spirit, but was instead an evolution out of several different strands of Evangelical Christianity and the Second Great Awakening.
 There are ties to the Keswick higher life movement, which is a more Calvinistic emphasis on victory over sin advocated by Asa Mahon and others.

 Today there are at least three distinctive but subjective divisions of the Pentecostal/Charismatic movement, which some claim to number at least five hundred million worldwide.
 The first of these is the original Pentecostal movement in 1906 at Azusa Street Mission in Los Angeles.
 The second is associated with the Latter Rain movement in the post-WWII era of the 1940s.
-The so called third wave began with an Episcopalian minister named Dennis Bennett in Van Nuys, California in the 1960s.
+The so-called third wave began with an Episcopalian minister named Dennis Bennett in Van Nuys, California in the 1960s.
 From there the movement spread to both liberal mainline Protestant denominations and to certain conservative Evangelical denominations.
 (See: "The Three Waves of Spiritual Renewal of the Pentecostal-Charismatic Movement," by Emil Bartos.
 Review of Ecumencial Studies Sibiu.
 Volume 7, Issue 1.
 25 June 2015.
 Published online.)

-Perhaps the most controversial issue with Pentecostalism and the Charismatic movement is the emphasis on an exegetical method that incorporates the experimental religion of both Wesleyanism via John Wesley's expansion of the Anglican trilateral of Scripture, tradition, reason to include as a fourth element, the spiritual experiences of Christians.
-The so called Wesleyan quadrilateral allowed for the Christian to experience not only salvation but the experience of being entirely sanctified.
-The early Pentecostal roots of the holiness movement included the so called baptism of fire in which the dross of sinful habits were burned away by the flames of the Holy Spirit and making the way for the the third work of grace, which was an empowerment for supernatural service called the baptism with the Holy Spirit and which was then accompanied by the initial physical evidence of speaking in tongues.
+Perhaps the most controversial issue with Pentecostalism and the Charismatic movement is the emphasis on an exegetical method that incorporates the experimental religion of both Wesleyanism via John Wesley's expansion of the Anglican trilateral of Scripture, tradition, and reason to include as a fourth element, the spiritual experiences of Christians.
+The Wesleyan quadrilateral allowed for the Christian to experience not only salvation but the experience of being entirely sanctified.
+The early Pentecostal roots of the holiness movement included the baptism of fire in which the dross of sinful habits were burned away by the flames of the Holy Spirit and making the way for the the third work of grace, which was an empowerment for supernatural service called the baptism with the Holy Spirit; subsequently, it was then accompanied by the initial physical evidence of speaking in tongues.
 The Wesleyan churches like the Pentecostal Holiness Church and the Church of God, Cleveland, Tennessee held to three works of grace: 1.
 Salvation.
 2. Entire Sanctification.
 3. Baptism with the Holy Spirit.
 The more baptistic Pentecostals, the Assemblies of God and the Foursquare Pentecostal Church, held to two definite works of grace: 1.
 Salvation.
 2. Baptism with the Holy Spirit.
-But this is not to say that the baptistic Pentecostals did not believe in entire sanctification or the higher life view of victory over sin.
+This is not to say that the baptistic Pentecostals did not believe in entire sanctification or the higher life view of victory over sin.
 Rather the latter group conflated steps 2 and 3 of the Wesleyan churches into one final work of grace.
 In other words, entire sanctification and the supernatural empowerment for service were one work of grace called the baptism of the Holy Spirit.
 All classical Pentecostals believe in the initial physical evidence of speaking in tongues as the outward sign of Spirit baptism.
-For Pentecostals speaking in tongues functions much like the sacramental signs for more Protestant views of the sacrament of the Lord's supper or for water baptism in that the outward sign of Spirit baptism for Protestants is water baptism and the outward signs for the sacrament of the Lord's supper is bread and wine.
+For Pentecostals speaking in tongues functions much like the sacramental signs for more Protestant views of the sacrament of the Lord's supper or for water baptism in that the outward sign of Spirit baptism for Protestants is water baptism, and the outward sign for the sacrament of the Lord's supper is bread and wine.
 For Pentecostals the outward sign of Spirit baptism is the initial physical evidence of speaking in other tongues.

 What was most problematic for me as a younger Pentecostal was the discovery that the modern Charismatic movement was even more diverse and inconsistent than even classical Pentecostalism.
 The original Pentecostals apparently adopted a no creed but the Bible attitude and refused to officially adopt any doctrinal statements.
 It was not until the New Issue of the Oneness or Apostolic Pentecostal movement that the Assemblies of God and the Wesleyan trinitarian Pentecostals began to formulate doctrinal statements to oppose the modalist Pentecostals.
 The other issue for me was when I discovered that not only did the modern Pentecostals accept fellowship with modalist Pentecostals but they were also permeated with the Word of Faith, health and wealth prosperity Gospel.